 Currently leading and building out the Enterprise Data and Analytics (EDA) team at Macy’s, accelerating the digital transformation and building profitable lifetime customer relationships.
 He received his bachelor’s and master’s degrees from Tsinghua University, and a doctoral degree in Industrial Engineering from Texas A&M University.

-Sean MacCarthy is the Executive Director of Global Analytics and Store Segmentation for Claire’s Inc. Sean has worked in Retail, Operations, Supply Chain and B2B Analytics and Strategy for the last five years across the Home Appliance, Chain Drug Retailer and Fashion Accessories Industries with a focus on utilizing cross-functional data and insights to drive company strategies.
+Sean MacCarthy is the Vice President of Analytics for Good Sam/Camping World.
+Sean has worked in Retail, Operations, Supply Chain and B2B Analytics and Strategy for the last five years across the Home Appliance, Chain Drug Retailer and Fashion Accessories Industries with a focus on utilizing cross-functional data and insights to drive company strategies.
 He has been the “boots on the ground” cleansing the data and building the models, the leader in introducing emerging technologies and working with IT to implement them and the strategist who utilizes his team’s insights across their various functions to provide company direction.
 Prior to his corporate work, Sean was a Philosophy Professor whose area of concentration was epistemology.

 He completed his Philosophy graduate work at Fordham University and his undergraduate work at Miami University (OH).
-Sean resides in the Chicago, Illinois area with his wife and three children.
+Sean resides in the Chicago, Illinois area with his wife and four children.

 Matt Martin oversees Schwab's Analytics and AI center of excellence teams which spans data science solution creation and deployment in conjunction with matrix partner teams across Schwab.
 His teams’ delivery against real-time customer experiences including digital assistants, search engine experience, customer journey optimizations, propensity model development, and ML Ops.